Geborgen/nordic-souls/GAMEPLAYGUIDE.md

 - [Say No To Calcelmo](https://www.nexusmods.com/skyrimspecialedition/mods/69991) allows you to fail Calcelmo's quest and optionally tell him to stop bothering you about Dwarven items in the future.
 - [The Companions - Don't be a Milk Drinker](https://www.nexusmods.com/skyrimspecialedition/mods/19490) restores honor to The Companions by removing the option to be a bully and restoring (optionally) an option for Vilkas to go dragon hunting with you.
 - [Save the Icerunner](https://www.nexusmods.com/skyrimspecialedition/mods/34681) adds alternative routes to the Lights Out! quest, allowing you to save the Icerunner.
-- [Paarthrunax - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/51711) is a fully voiced, quite expanded new take on the quest Paarthurnax, giving both the Blades and Paarthurnax good reasons for their stances, and you, Dragonborn, the final choice.
+- [Paarthurnax - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/51711) is a fully voiced, quite expanded new take on the quest Paarthurnax, giving both the Blades and Paarthurnax good reasons for their stances, and you, Dragonborn, the final choice.
 - [Nilheim - Misc Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/53792) fixes some issues with the misc quest at Nilheim and gives a bit more flexibility to your encounter with good old Telrav, adding a couple of additional dialogue choices and options for roleplaying.
 - [House of Horrors - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/57285) expands Molag Bal's daedric quest, giving you the option of choosing an alternative "good guy" route to finish the vanilla quest.
 Fully voiced, with new scenes and a custom reward: a new follower!
 - [The Only Cure - Quest Expansion](https://www.nexusmods.com/skyrimspecialedition/mods/57683) enhances Peryite's daedric quest, expanding the vanilla quest with new conversations, scenes and paths to complete the quest with or without cavorting with daedra.